Stagecoach (1939 film): Plot

-The stage reaches a ferry crossing, which the Apaches have murderously sacked.
-Curley uncuffs Ringo to help lash logs to the stagecoach and float it across the river.
-The Apache eventually attack and a long chase ensues, during which Buck and Peacock are wounded.
-Down to his last bullet, Hatfield prepares to humanely dispatch Mallory when he is mortally wounded.
-The stage is then rescued by the 6th Cavalry.
+The stage reaches a ferry crossing, which the Apaches have sacked.
+Curley uncuffs Ringo to help lash logs to the stagecoach, and float it across the river.
+As the group anticipates safely reaching Lordsburg, Apaches suddenly attack on horseback with bows and arrows and rifles, and a long chase across a dry lake bed ensues, during which Buck and Peacock are wounded.
+Curley, Ringo, Boone, and Hatfield fight off the attackers with rifles and pistols until their ammunition is exhausted.
+Down to his last bullet, Hatfield is about to humanely dispatch Lucy when he is mortally wounded.
+The stage is rescued in time by the 6th Cavalry.
+Dying, Hatfield reveals that he is the son of a respected judge in Virginia, a family known to Lucy.

 At Lordsburg, Gatewood is arrested for attempting to abscond with his bank's funds.
-Mallory learns that her wounded husband will fully recover; she thanks Dallas, who gives Mallory her shawl.
+Lucy learns that her wounded husband will fully recover; she thanks Dallas, who gives Lucy her shawl.
 Peacock invites Dallas to visit his home in Kansas City, Kansas.
-Ringo escorts Dallas to her destination in a seedy part of town and finally learns who she is, but he reiterates his desire to marry her.
+Ringo escorts Dallas to her destination in a seedy part of town, and finally learns who she is, but he reaffirms his desire to marry her.

 Luke Plummer, who is playing poker in one of the saloons, hears of Ringo's arrival and summons his brothers to join him in the showdown.
-Ringo guns down the Plummers in a shootout, then surrenders to Curley, expecting to go back to prison.
-As Ringo takes his seat on a buckboard, Curley invites Dallas to ride with them to the edge of town.
-But when she gets aboard, Curley and Boone stampede the horses, happily letting the couple speed off together towards Ringo's ranch.
+Ringo guns down the Plummers in a shootout, then surrenders to Curley, expecting to be taken back to prison.
+As Ringo climbs onto a buckboard, Curley invites Dallas to ride with them to the edge of town.
+But, when she gets aboard, Curley and Boone stampede the horses, happily letting the couple speed off together towards Ringo's ranch.